Irresistible Steak Queso Dip Recipe for Your Next Party

 Directions

-3. Press the mixture firmly into the bottom of a springform pan to form the crust.
+2. In a bowl, mix graham cracker crumbs and melted butter until combined.
+Press this mixture firmly into the bottom of the springform pan to form the crust.

-4. In a separate bowl, beat together the cream cheese and sugar until smooth.
+4. In a mixing bowl, beat the softened cream cheese and sugar until smooth.
+Add in melted white chocolate, mixing until fully incorporated.

-5. Add the eggs one at a time, mixing well after each addition.
+5. Add eggs, one at a time, beating well after each addition.
+Stir in vanilla extract.

 Recipe Notes